Doctors Note Logo

 Check Your Symptoms Online

-If you're experiencing tingling, burning, or numbness and want to better understand whether these could be signs of Neuropathic Pain, a free AI-powered symptom checker can help you identify your symptoms and guide your next steps toward relief.
+If you're experiencing tingling, burning, or numbness and want to better understand what might be causing your discomfort, you can check your symptoms using a free AI-powered tool to help identify potential causes and guide your next steps toward relief.

 When to Speak to a Doctor